Jayden Reid (English footballer): Club career

 He joined another League Two club, Walsall, on 19 January 2021 on loan for the remainder of the season.
 He was a regular on the bench, but made only one appearance, playing the first half of the visit to Exeter City on 2 March, before returning to Birmingham by mutual consent later that month.
 Walsall's manager, Brian Dutton, said that Reid was "frustrated that he'd not had enough minutes and he felt that he would stand a better chance of earning a contract somewhere else next season, whether that's with Birmingham or another club."
 In May 2021, Birmingham confirmed that Reid would leave the club when his contract expired at the end of the season.
 His last appearance was for Birmingham's U23 team as they beat Sheffield United U23 in the national final of the 2020–21 Professional Development League.

 After a trial, Reid signed a one-year deal with League One club Portsmouth on 20 July 2021.
-A few minutes into his first pre-season friendly, he suffered a ruptured cruciate ligament.
+A few minutes into his first pre-season friendly, he suffered a ruptured cruciate ligament that would keep him out for the season.
+The club took up their option to extend his contract for a further year.
+He regained fitness only to injure a hamstring during 2022 pre-season, suffered a second ACL rupture, to the other knee, during training in October, and was released at the end of the 2022–23 season without having played any competitive football for the club.

+Reid signed a two-year contract with Finnish Veikkausliiga club IFK Mariehamn in January 2024.
+After having recovered from an injury, Reid debuted in the league on 26 May 2024, in a 1–1 draw against Gnistan.